AramZS/devblog/src/posts/projects/foursquare-location-data-site/day-1-getting-a-handle-on-the-data.md

 ---
-title: Setting up a new site to get more hands on with Astro - Day 1
+title: Setting up a python project to handle Foursquare data exports
-description: "Rebuilding an old site that broke, a wiki for a game I run."
+description: "Foursquare gave me a big hunk of data files, now what do I do with it?"
 date: 2024-12-25 10:59:43.10 -4
 tags:
   - Python